-The National Collegiate Athletic Association is a membership-driven organization dedicated to safeguarding the well-being of student-athletes and equipping them with the skills to succeed on the playing field, in the classroom and throughout life.
+The National Collegiate Athletic Association, or NCAA, is a membership-driven organization dedicated to safeguarding the well-being of student-athletes and equipping them with the skills to succeed on the playing field, in the classroom and throughout life.
 If you are interested in taking your athletic ability to the next level, the first thing you’ll need to do is fill out the NCAA Worksheet below.
 This worksheet will allow you to track your progress and make sure you are on track for your future.
 We also recommend that you meet with a counselor, athletic director, and visit the NCAA website.

 You will also want to go on to www.eligibilitycenter.org to learn more about classes required by the NCAA and those that qualify at ALA.
 Any questions you may have please set up a time to meet with an academic counselor.

 NCAA Worksheet Instructions: